ozontech/testo/docs/how-to.md

 }
 ```

-> Whether an option propagates to inner sub-tests is the plugin
+> The plugin author decides if an option is passed to inner
-> author's call.
-The `.Propagate` field overrides that, but you
+> sub-tests.
+You can force this with the `.Propagate` field,
-> rarely should.
+> but usually you should not.

 ## How to use persistent cache